DamianoMagrini/interphone/readme.md

 ```

 ## Error handling
 If your worker happened to throw an error upon being called, it's no problem.
-The promise will be rejected, so you can handle the error as if it was just any asynchronous function throwing.
+The promise will be rejected, so you can handle the error as if it were just any asynchronous function throwing.

 ## When not to use it
-While Interphone is great when your web workers are just like functions (that is, you invoke them with some data/arguments and it returns a *single* result), it's not that great when they are not function-like.
-For example, if your worker stayed in the background and emitted events every now and then, Interphone won't come in very useful.
+While Interphone is great when your web workers are just like functions (that is, you invoke them with some data/arguments and they return a *single* result), it's not that great when they are not function-like.
+For example, if your worker stayed in the background and emitted events every now and then, Interphone wouldn't come in very useful.

 ## License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).